 Stryker Orthopaedic’s dangerous products didn’t end with the Rejuvenate and AGB II Implants.
 The company’s most recent set of defective products includes the Accolade V40, also known as the Stryker LFIT Anatomic CoCr V40.
 This Hip contains a cobalt and chromium alloy femoral head that is used in conjunction with modular hip implants including the Accolade TMZF, Accolade 2 Stems, Meridian Stems, Citation Stems, for surgery.

 The U.S. Food and Drug Administration (FDA), on November 9, 2016 reported that Stryker was recalling the V40 hip replacement heads.
 These products, created prior to 2011, had a high taper lock failure for numerous catalog numbers of these femoral heads.
 Letters were sent out to health care professionals telling that this specific product was recalled and asking to quarantine the affected devices.
 These hip replacement products could cause the following harmful symptoms:

-A local attorney who deals with hip replacement complaints could talk to you about a Stryker v40 lawsuit.
+A local hip replacement lawyer who deals with complaints could talk to you about a Stryker v40 lawsuit.

 If you or a loved one received one of these defective Stryker hips, then you could be entitled to compensation for medical bills, pain suffered or other loss endured.
 Call or fill out an online form for a free consultation.
 Our attorneys are ready to hear your case and advise you on your next steps if you are eligible to file a Cleveland metal-on-metal hip replacement lawsuit.
 We can also arrange weekend and evening appointments, and we can come to you.